Deeps72-ux/RAG-model/README.md

 Get a concise and relevant answer generated with RAG + Groq's LLaMA 3.

 ### 🧪 Example Use Cases
-Chat with your academic PDFs or scanned notes.
+Use the RAG model to understand your academic PDFs or scanned notes.

 Ask questions from invoices or image-based documents.